The Heartbreakers: History

-The band got what seemed like a break when the Sex Pistols invited the band to open for them on the ill-fated Anarchy Tour (the Sex Pistols at this time were managed by Malcolm McLaren, who had previously managed The New York Dolls).
+The band got what seemed like a break when Sex Pistols invited the band to open for them on the ill-fated Anarchy Tour (the Sex Pistols at this time were managed by Malcolm McLaren, who had previously managed New York Dolls).
 Arriving for the tour just as the UK punk scene was building momentum, the Heartbreakers quickly developed a following in and around London despite most of the shows on the tour being canceled.
 As Childers said, "The Heartbreakers blew everyone away, for no more reason than they were just more experienced – they had their roots in rhythm and blues and rock 'n' roll...no matter how anarchic an audience thinks it is, if the bass player can actually play, and the drummer is Jerry Nolan, suddenly they're going 'this is GREAT'!"
 At Childers' behest, the band stayed in London after the conclusion of the tour in order to play more gigs and earn a recording contract.
 Sold-out gigs at London clubs Dingwalls and the Roxy established the band as one of the top groups in the nascent punk scene, and eventually they signed a contract with Track Records in the spring of 1977, earning a substantial advance and beginning work on their debut album.

 By this point, the band members' addictions were out of control, despite being enrolled in the British methadone program.
 Nolan later acknowledged that "everything we did revolved around drugs."
 Recording sessions for the new album were derailed by drug use – on the part of band members as well as producer Speedy Keen – leading to innumerable attempts at recording and mixing at different studios.
 The first release from the sessions was the single "Chinese Rocks" b/w "Born To Lose", released in May 1977, which sold well despite being criticized for its poor sound.
 Nolan admitted "I think it's okay, but not great," and Lure added "The record wasn't really up to par production wise."
 Band members continued to attempt to remix the album at various studios in London throughout the summer of 1977, but the problems persisted.
 In the studio, the band could not seem to capture the power of their live shows – the recordings sounded muddy and lifeless, especially Nolan's drums.

 As a live act, at this point the Heartbreakers were second to none – a summer tour of the UK was very successful, with a New Musical Express review describing one gig as "the nearest thing I ever saw to Beatlemania."
 In August, the band returned to New York City to play three nights at the Village Gate, their first shows in their hometown in nearly a year.
 Recalled Lure, "It was probably the best shows we ever played in New York, only because we were so tight from touring for six months."
 These now-legendary shows – which one observer called some of the best rock shows ever – were eventually released as a live album in 2015.